azelky/create-react-component/README.md

 To get started with development:

 - Fork and clone the Git repo
-- `cd` into the directory and install dependencies (`yarn install` or `npm install`)
+- `cd` into the directory and install dependencies (`npm install` or `yarn install`)
-- Set up a symlink by running `npm link`, while in the `create-react-component` directory.
-This will ensure that the `create-component` command uses this locally-cloned project, rather than the global NPM installation.
+- Set up a symlink by running `npm link`, while in the `react-new-component-cli` directory.
+This will ensure that the `rnc` command uses this locally-cloned project, rather than the global NPM installation.
 - Spin up a test React project.
-- In that test project, use the `create-component` command to create components and test that your changes are working.
+- In that test project, use the `rnc` command to create components and test that your changes are working.